rems28/nutyx-community/README.md

 # nutyx-community
-Community collection for nutyx distribution
+Community collection for nutyx distribution.
 To enable the collection, please add to your /etc/cards.conf the following lines

 ```## For community